Dollar slips in Baghdad and Erbil - Shafaq News

 Shafaq News– Baghdad/ Erbil

-The US dollar closed Tuesday’s trading lower in Iraq, hovering around 153,000 dinars per 100 dollars.
+The US dollar opened Sunday’s trading lower in Iraq, hovering around 149,000 dinars per 100 dollars.

-According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 153,000 dinars per 100 dollars, down from the morning session’s 154,200 dinars.
+According to a Shafaq News market survey, the dollar traded in Baghdad's Al-Kifah and Al-Harithiya exchanges at 149,400 dinars per 100 dollars, down from the previous session’s 150,400 dinars.